 Hang out with new friends on the rooftop patio of the Purcell Residence, or explore the hiking and bike trails above the upper residences and experience the great outdoors without having to leave campus.
-Fuel your next adventure with locally grown food and drinks at the sustainably minded Green Thread Market or Sunshine Food Court.
+Fuel your next adventure with delicious and nutritious meals at Pritchard Dining Hall or Sunshine Food Court.
 UBC’s Okanagan campus residences offer all of the comfort of home, plus all the fun and excitement of university life.

-The seven residences on UBC’s Okanagan campus, including our brand-new apartment-style buildings at Lower/Upper Cascades, are inspiring settings for studying, socializing, and recreation.
+The ten residences on UBC’s Okanagan campus, including our apartment-style buildings at Lower/Upper Cascades, are inspiring settings for studying, socializing, and recreation.
 Your housing options include fully furnished single and double rooms, quad units, studio units, and shared one-bedroom apartments.
-Single rooms in Valhalla, Kalamalka, Nicola, and Similkameen Place residences include a meal plan.
-All rooms include internet access.
+Most first-year students live in a single-connected room in Cassiar, Kalamalka, Nicola, Purcell, Valhalla, Skeena and Nechako residences.
+All residences include a meal plan and internet access.

 No matter which residence you live in, you will be part of a safe, supportive environment at UBC.
 UBC’s Residence Life staff will help you navigate your new life on campus and can connect you with resources and supports.
 Have a question or need some advice?
 UBC’s Residence Advisors are current students who know the ropes at UBC—and they also can lend an ear when needed.